-- When a scenario value has been defined for a given setting, this is the value that will appear on the form.
-For example, if a text property has a default value of "Evacuate the building", and its scenario-level value is "Evacuate Building 5", the latter default text will appear on the form.
+- When values is defined for a setting in the scenario, this is the value that appears on the form when someone selects the scenario to send a message.
+For example, if a text property has a default form value of "Service degradation" but the scenario value is "Web app service degradation", the latter text — Web app service degradation — appears on the form for the scenario.

 - When you delete a scenario, the values of settings on the form will revert to their original form-level default values (if any).

-Of course, if you later decide to change or delete a scenario-level value, you can edit the scenario and those changes will immediately be reflected in the form once you re-save the scenario.
-You can also add or remove settings (e.g., properties, sections) from the form layout, and these changes will also be reflected in the scenario.
+If you edit the scenario to change its values, the changes are reflected in the scenario form as soon as you save the scenario.
+You can also add or remove settings (e.g., properties, sections) from the form layout, and these changes are reflected in the scenario.

 Some form sections (for example, Recipients, Devices, Handling) allow you to control whether a given configuration option is visible to form initiators.
 Form scenarios respect these visibility settings; for example, if a form's Recipients section is hidden, then message senders cannot modify the recipients when initiating the scenario.
 Scenario editors can still modify the default scenario settings for hidden form sections using the guidelines explained above.